 \section{Conclusion}

-Computational workflows power contemporary data-intensive sciences.
-Workflows play an increasingly important role in astronomical sciences in particular.
-To build scientific trust in these complex software systems, research engineers adopt industry-standard software development methodologies to implement and test the software.
+Computational workflows power contemporary data-intensive sciences, and play an increasingly important role in astronomical sciences in particular.
+Research engineers adopt industry-standard software development methodologies to build scientific trust in these complex software systems to implement and test the software.
 We provide an additional methodology for testing and verifying consistency between and across execution runs using either the same or varying implementations of specific algorithms.
-We construct a hash-graph-based signature mechanism termed BlockDAGs to characterize workflow executions with respect to these standards and add the resulting hash keys to the provenance information of individual runs.
-Our demonstrative lowpass filter example shows that this method asserts the scientific equivalence of four different implementations of the same basic workflow while simultaneously identifying the output-data differences between them.
-Workflow management systems guide workflow execution and design, and our method to test the scientific equality between workflow executions allows us to verify that these systems deliver on their promised benefits.
-Additional considerations, such as adding formal provenance data to the component hashes and assessing the impact of hardware failure on large scientific workflow instances, would further verify the efficacy of our method.
-Implementing our BlockDAG mechanism in other workflow management systems would allow for workflow verification between workflow management systems.
-By providing a test-driven method to determine the scientific equivalence between workflow executions we provide verifiable evidence that next-generation science instruments, such as the \ac{SKA} produces high quality, reproducible results.
+We formally define seven reproducibility tenets based on a generic workflow UML model.
+We then consider specific provenance information required to satisfy each definition and construct a hash-graph-based signature mechanism termed BlockDAGs.
+We provide a concrete example implementation of this mechanism in \ac{DALiuGE} connecting the UML scale-agnostic workflow model, reproducibility tenet definitions, which inform provenance information collection, and workflow signature mechanism together.
+A demonstrative lowpass filter example shows that this method asserts the scientific equivalence of four implementations of the same basic workflow while simultaneously identifying their output-data differences.
+Workflow management systems guide workflow execution and design, and this method of testing the scientific equality between workflow executions allows us to verify that these systems deliver their promised benefits.
+Additional considerations, such as adding formal provenance data to the component hashes and assessing the impact of hardware failure on large scientific workflow instances, would further verify the efficacy of this method.
+Implementing a BlockDAG mechanism in other workflow management systems would allow for workflow verification between workflow management systems.
+By providing a test-driven method to determine the scientific equivalence between workflow executions, we provide verifiable evidence that next-generation science instruments, such as the \ac{SKA}, produce high-quality, reproducible results.